 The College's aim is that every undergraduate should leave with a good degree, i.e. a first class or upper second.
-In 2021-22, 104 of the 113 finalists achieved this goal, 92% of those sitting their final examinations.
-Of those, 48 were awarded first class degrees.
-The College continues to work hard to ensure that every student realises their academic ambitions.
-All Oxford undergraduates also take a qualifying examination in their first year; 42 of the 139 students who sat the First Public Examination in 2021/22 were awarded Distinctions.
-Twelve undergraduates failed one or more papers but, of those, ten went on to pass in the scheduled September re-sits.
+In 2022-23, 96% of the 119 students sitting their final examinations for whom classifications are available at the time of reporting (following the impact of industrial action on the examination process), achieved this goal.
+Of those, 48 have so far been awarded first class degrees.
+All Oxford undergraduates also take a qualifying examination in their first year; 19 of the 84 students who sat the First Public Examination in 2022/23 and whose results are known were awarded Distinctions.
 Excellence in the First Public Examination and sustained excellence in course work is recognised by the award of an undergraduate scholarship.
-104 Keble students hold academic scholarships.
+Out of a total of 450 Keble undergraduates, 107 students hold academic scholarships.

-In recognition of the fact that many of our incoming undergraduates experienced considerable disruption to their teaching and assessment at school, we appointed two trained Study Skills tutors to support their transition from school to University.
+In recognition of the fact that many of our incoming undergraduates experienced considerable disruption to their teaching and assessment at school, we appointed two trained Study Skills tutors to support their transition from school to University and help ensure that every student realises their academic ambitions.

-There are more students taking graduate-level courses (535) than undergraduate courses (460) at Keble.
+Keble has approximately 600 students taking graduate-level courses compared to 450 taking undergraduate courses.
 Among graduates a small majority (54%) are on taught courses leading to masters qualifications.
 A relatively high proportion of graduate students are on part-time courses, enabling them to combine learning with professional careers.
-In 2021-22 160 students were on part-time courses of one kind or another.
+In 2022-23, 201 students were on part-time courses.